Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 	- StandardScaler: This class provides a transformer to standardize the data set, by centering and scaling.
 	- RobustScaler: This class provides a transformer to scale the data set using statistics that are robust to outliers.

+21. If we don't remove the highly correlated values in the dataset, how does it impact the model performance?
+`Ans:` If you don't remove high correlated values from your dataset, it can have a negative impact on the performance of your model.
+	- **Overfitting:** The model will try to fit the noise in the data and this will result in poor generalization performance.
+	- **Instability:** The model's parameters and coefficients may change dramatically with small changes in the training data.
+	- **Difficulty in interpreting the model:** If two or more variables are highly correlated, it becomes difficult to interpret which variable is more important for the model.
+	- **Difficulty in model optimization:** High correlation can lead to slow convergence of the model's optimization process, making it difficult to find the optimal solution.
+	- **Large variance and low bias:** High correlation can lead to large variance and low bias in the model, which may result in an over-complicated model that is prone to overfitting.

+Removing high correlated variables before training the model can help to improve the model's performance by removing multicollinearity and reducing the complexity of the model.

+22. What is Spearman Correlation?
+What do you mean by positive and negative Correlation?
+`Ans:`Spearman correlation is a measure of the statistical dependence between two variables, it is also known as the Spearman rank correlation coefficient. *It is a non-parametric measure of correlation, which means that it does not assume that the underlying distribution of the data is normal.
+Instead, it calculates the correlation between the ranks of the data points.*
+	- Spearman correlation coefficient ranges from -1 to 1. **A coefficient of 1 indicates a perfect positive correlation, meaning that as one variable increases, the other variable also increases.** **A coefficient of -1 indicates a perfect negative correlation, meaning that as one variable increases, the other variable decreases.** A coefficient of 0 indicates no correlation between the two variables.

+23. What is the difference between Co-Variance & Correlation?
+`Ans` Covariance `is a measure of the degree to which two random variables change together.
+It can be positive, negative or zero.` A positive covariance means that the variables increase or decrease together, a negative covariance means that as one variable increases, the other variable decreases and a zero covariance means that there is no relationship between the two variables.
+The formula for covariance is:
+														Cov(X, Y) = (1/n) * Σ(x - x̄) * (y - ȳ)
+where X and Y are the two random variables, x̄ and ȳ are the means of X and Y, respectively, and n is the number of observations.
+- **Correlation, on the other hand,** is a standardized version of covariance.
+It is a value between -1 and 1 that indicates the strength and direction of the linear relationship between two variables.The formula for correlation is:
+														Corr(X, Y) = Cov(X, Y) / (σX * σY)
+where σX and σY are the standard deviations of X and Y, respectively.
+In summary, covariance is a measure of how two variables change together while correlation is a standardized version of covariance that describes the strength and direction of the linear relationship between two variables.